elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

 **The command pattern involves four participants: command, receiver, invoker, and client.**

-- **Command** – A command object is aware of the receiver and calls the receiver's method.
+- **Command** – A command object knows the receiver and calls the receiver's method.
 The command contains values for the receiver method's arguments.
 - **Client** – The client is responsible for creating the command object and passing it to the invoker.
 - **Invoker** – The invoker receives the command object from the client and is exclusively responsible for calling (or invoking) a command.
-- **Receiver** – The receiver then receives the command and searches for a method to invoke based on the received command.
+- **Receiver** – The receiver receives the command and searches for a method to invoke based on the received command.

 <br/>